Ashtanga Yoga Vancouver Island

-The Shala is a sacred space that is welcome to everyone at any point in their yoga journey.
+The yoga studio or yoga Shala (a sacred space) welcomes everyone at any point in their yoga journey.
+It is your Ashtanga Yoga home away from home.
 The space embraces both individuals and families from all cultures and is dedicated to ensuring the Ashtanga practice is accessible to communities of all socioeconomic backgrounds.

 The practice and its ability to be a powerful healing tool takes time and patience---Sharmila Desai

 (Ethos) The teaching approach at the yoga Shala is focused on the healing aspect of an Ashtanga Yoga practice so each individual can build and experience a practice that is sustainable for life.
 The yoga Shala is home to many practitioners in different chapters in their life and is continually supported in their yoga journey.

 Teachers have three loves: the love of learning, the love of learners, and the love of bringing the first two loves together---Scott Hayden

 (Ethos) The yoga Shala honours the lineage and teachings rooted in Mysore, India and Vancouver, Canada.
 My pursuits to deepen my study of the Ashtanga Yoga practice is never ending.
 Both are supported by annual trips to India and by continually sharing knowledge with Fiona Stang (KPJAYI/SYC Authorized Level II).
 The teachings offered here are influenced by both tradition and by the evolution of the practice.